arrilot/laravel-widgets/README.md

 @widget('recentNews', ['count' => 10]) // $this->config('foo') is still 'bar'
 ```

-Config array is available in all widget methods so you can use it to configure placeholder and container too.
+Config array is available in all widget methods so you can use it to configure placeholder and container too (see below)

 ### Directly

-You can also choose to pass additional parameters to `run()` method directly if you like it.
+You can also choose to pass additional parameters to `run()` method directly.

 ```php
 @widget('recentNews', ['count' => 10], 'date', 'asc')